I tested positive for COVID-19 - first steps

 Isolation after testing positive to COVID-19

-If you are fully vaccinated against COVID-19 and receive a positive test result, you must immediately isolate for at least seven days.
+If you receive a positive COVID-19 test result, you must immediately isolate for at least seven days.

 You are required to isolate at home or a suitable place for at least seven days.
-This means you cannot leave your home unless it is an emergency, you require essential medical care or if you are escaping family violence.
+This means you must stay home and can only leave for the following reasons:

 You may go outside into your private backyard, courtyard or balcony as long as there is no one else who is not in isolation with you there.